dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/starburst-galaxy-qs.md

 ## Prerequisites
 - You have a [dbt Cloud account](https://www.getdbt.com/signup/).
-- You have [a trial Starburst Galaxy account](https://www.starburst.io/platform/starburst-galaxy/.) .
+- You have [a trial Starburst Galaxy account](https://www.starburst.io/platform/starburst-galaxy/).
 For details, refer to the [getting started guide](https://docs.starburst.io/starburst-galaxy/get-started.html) in the Starburst Galaxy docs.
 - You have an AWS account with permissions to upload data to an S3 bucket.
-This guide uses AWS as the cloud service provider for demonstrative purposes.
-- For AWS (S3) authentication, you will need either an AWS access key and AWS secret key with access to the bucket, or you will need a cross account IAM role with access to the bucket.
+- For Amazon S3 authentication, you will need either an AWS access key and AWS secret key with access to the bucket, or you will need a cross account IAM role with access to the bucket.
 For details, refer to these Starburst Galaxy docs:
     - [AWS access and secret key instructions](https://docs.starburst.io/starburst-galaxy/security/external-aws.html#aws-access-and-secret-key)
     - [Cross account IAM role](https://docs.starburst.io/starburst-galaxy/security/external-aws.html#role)

 ## Load data to an Amazon S3 bucket {#load-data-to-s3}

-To be able to use Starburst Galaxy to create tables that can be transformed with dbt Cloud, you will need to upload the sample data to the object storage service for your cloud provider.
+Using Starburst Galaxy, you can create tables and also transform them with dbt.
+Start by loading the Jaffle Shop data (provided by dbt Labs) to your Amazon S3 bucket.
+Jaffle Shop is a fictional cafe selling food and beverages in several US cities.

-1. Download these CSV files (Jaffle Shop sample data) to your local machine:
+1. Download these CSV files to your local machine:

     - [jaffle_shop_customers.csv](https://dbt-tutorial-public.s3-us-west-2.amazonaws.com/jaffle_shop_customers.csv)
     - [jaffle_shop_orders.csv](https://dbt-tutorial-public.s3-us-west-2.amazonaws.com/jaffle_shop_orders.csv)
     - [stripe_payments.csv](https://dbt-tutorial-public.s3-us-west-2.amazonaws.com/stripe_payments.csv)
 2. Upload these files to S3.
+For details, refer to [Upload objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html) in the Amazon S3 docs.

     When uploading these files, you must create the following folder structure and upload the appropriate file to each folder:

     ```
     <bucket/blob>